BeanstalkFarms/Beanstalk-Landing/content/posts/how-to-purchase-fertilizer.md

 image: /assets/uploads/grayscale-barn.png
 ---

+**[July 20th, 2022] Note: This blog post is not maintained.
+You can find an up-to-date guide on buying Fertilizer [here](https://docs.bean.money/guides/earn-interest-on-beans/buy-fertilizer).**

 Beanstalk is hosting the Barn Raise — a fundraiser to restore approximately $77M in non-Bean liquidity stolen from the Silo — starting on **Monday, June 6 at 4:00pm UTC**.
 You can find a comprehensive overview of the Barn Raise in [A Farmer’s Guide to the Barn Raise](https://bean.money/blog/a-farmers-guide-to-the-barn-raise).

 After Beanstalk is Replanted, Fertilizer will receive a pro rata share of one-third of new Bean mints based on the interest rate, or Humidity.
 In order to purchase Fertilizer—